dionyself/cardano-node/doc/reference/cardano-node-cli-reference.md

 * `stake-snapshot` (advanced): gets the stake snapshot information for a stake pool
 * `pool-params` (advanced): gets the current and future parameters for a stake pool
 * `leadership-schedule`: gets the slots the node is slot leader in for the current epoch
+* `kes-period-info` (advanced): returns diagnostic information pertaining to your operational certificate

 *cardano-cli governance*
 The `governance` command contains the following sub commands: